shawntabrizi/rust-and-polkadot-workshop/pre-rust/blockchain/bitcoin.md

 ## Chaining Blocks

-With this mechanism in place, you can actually order blocks of transactions by chaining them together with their unique hash.
+With this mechanism in place, you can actually order blocks of transactions by creating a [hash chain](pre-rust/crypto/hash-structures.md).

 For example: